Venice Film Festival 2014: Interviews with Ethan Hawke and Andrew Niccol for Good Kill

 Andrew Niccol: I was not surprised at all, of course.
-All of those trailers for instance you see and all the drones, they are very intricate machines, and I had to build them all, because it’s not like I could just show up at a military base and say “Oh by the way can I have some of your top-secret trailers, just to borrow” you know.
+All of those trailers you see and all the drones, they are very intricate machines, and I had to build them all, because it’s not like I could just show up at a military base and say, “Oh, by the way, can I have some of your top-secret trailers, just to borrow?”.

-AN: I made my art directors crazy, because I wanted them to look exactly the way they look.
-I do have good blueprints and photographs of when the air force was still proud to show it off to journalists like yourself, they would go and take people on tours for like 60 minutes, not now, you can’t go there now.
+AN: I drove my art directors crazy, because I wanted them to look exactly the way they look.
+I do have good blueprints and photographs of when the air force was still proud to show it off to journalists like yourself; they would go and take people on tours for like 60 minutes – not now, you can’t go there now.
 They still have the evidence from the past when they were more open about it, so I had to design it from scratch.

-The things happening on the pilot’s screen are really important and terrifying because you see explosions with no audio obviously.
-How true is that visually?
+The things happening on the pilot’s screen are important, and terrifying because you see explosions with no audio.
+How visually accurate are these scenes?

 How did you create that look?
 Where did you shoot it?

 AN: I shot in Morocco for Afghanistan and Yemen and Waziristan, and it was a very very interesting shoot, because I’ve never done a shoot where I was never on the ground.
 I always shot from the drone pilot’s point of view, so I was in a helicopter or I was up in a crane.
-Even when I was location scouting, I couldn’t stand here and say “Oh this is a good place to shoot”, I’d actually have to go up and cherry pick in a crane to look down at the site and to say “Yes this is going to work”.
-So there’s no shot on the ground because he’s never on the ground, or his character.
+Even when I was location scouting, I couldn’t stand here and say “Oh this is a good place to shoot”, I’d actually have to go up in a crane to look down at the site and to say “Yes this is going to work”.
+So there’s no shot on the ground because he’s never on the ground.

-There’s also a few shots of your home, I mean your character’s home, where you actually film it the same way as… you know, what does that say about your character?
+There’s also a few shots of your character’s home that are filmed in the same way – what does that say about your character?